About

 A diagnosis does not define a person.
 Yet, a diagnosis may prompt caregivers to question the capacity of an individual and pursue guardianship or conservatorship.
 The Center for Excellence in Supported Decision Making (CESDM) recognizes that older adults and people with disabilities are often able to get their needs met, despite challenges that may arise from a diagnosis, and can help them and those who support them to build a path forward through less restrictive alternatives.

 Through in-depth assessments, the CESDM social workers and specialists can help families and professionals determine if guardianship or conservatorship is the right decision and offer less restrictive alternatives when appropriate.
-Our experienced, compassionate team works in collaboration with each individual and their care network to address the unique needs of each person while balancing the person’s rights, values, and lifestyle.
+Our experienced, compassionate team works in collaboration with each individual and/or their care network to address the unique needs of each person while balancing the person’s rights, values, and lifestyle.

 The CESDM team can provide expert testimony, including objective assessments related to a person’s decisional capacity, and help families navigate challenging dynamics.